UnamSanctam/SilentETHMiner/README.md

 * Ethash/Etchash - Supports mining all Ethash/Etchash coins like Ethereum, Ethereum Classic, Etho, Metaverse, Ellaism, QuarkChain and others
 * Remote Configuration - Can get the miner settings remotely from a URL every 100 minutes
 * Bypass Windows Defender - Adds exclusions into Windows Defender for the general folders the miner uses
-* Online Downloader - Can download the miner binary during runtime to greatly decrease file size and detections
+* Process Killer - Constantly checks for any programs in the "Kill Targets" and kills them if found

 ## Downloads